Knowledge workers themselves are best placed to make decisions about how to perform their work.

-- Require local information – These decisions need specific local context, whether it be technology, organization, or specific customer or market impact (ex., ship/no ship release to a specific customer, resolve a significant design problem, self-organization of individuals and teams to an emerging challenge)
+- Require local information – These decisions need specific local context, whether it be technology, organization, or specific customer or market impact (e.g., shipping a release to a specific customer, resolve a significant design problem, self-organization of individuals and teams to an emerging challenge).

 Decentralized decisions should be made by the workers who have local context and detailed knowledge of the technical complexities of the current situation.

 A Lightweight Thinking Tool for Decision-Making

 Understanding how decisions are made helps enable knowledge workers to approach the decision-making process with a clearer point of view.
 Leadership’s responsibility is to establish the rules for decision-making (including, for example, the Economic Framework) and then empower others to make them.
 A simple tool or exercise for thinking about whether decisions should be centralized or decentralized is shown in Figure 1.